Shaking tent ceremony: Differences

-Shaman
+Medicine men

 Connecting to the spirit world was important to all classes in the different tribes.
 They connected to their ancestors for guidance, support, unity, and to keep their identity as a member of a Native American tribe.
 Although the ceremonies are open to everyone, the level and immersion of the ceremony depended somewhat on what class and how much wealth a person had.
-Those who were wealthier were able to afford the most respected Shamans and have the best herbs and tents available.
-Some tents were more like log cabins than teepees.
-The less wealthier people had access to a common Shaman and were able to make or have a smaller, weaker tent created.
-The level of wealth did not determine the level of worthiness, however the wealthier people are able to perform the ceremony more often so they have a stronger connection to the spirit world than the lower classes.
+Those who were wealthier were able to afford the most respected medicine men and have the best herbs and tents available.
+Some tents were more like log cabins than tipis.
+The less wealthier people had access to a common spiritual leader and were able to make or have a smaller, weaker tent created.
+The level of wealth did not determine the level of worthiness; however, wealthier people could perform the ceremony more often so they have a stronger connection to the spirit world than the lower classes.

-Shaman are important members of the tribe because they are the spiritual leaders and guides to the tribe's ancestors.
-Shaman can be men and women, they just need to have the knowledge and spirituality to be able to connect and perform to the rituals.
-To the indigenous tribes every human, plant, and animal has a spirit, and a shaman is able to more easily recognize and communicate with the spirits around them.
+Medicine people are important members of the tribe because they are the spiritual leaders and guides to the tribe's ancestors.
+Medicine people can be men and women, they just need to have the knowledge and spirituality to be able to connect and perform to the rituals.
+To the indigenous tribes every human, plant, and animal has a spirit, and a spiritual leader is able to more easily recognize and communicate with the spirits around them.
 Connecting to other spirits and the spirit world benefits people’s mental health, by giving them a place and a purpose in their community.
 Connecting to the spirits of others is also important because it connects the people to the Earth, and gives the people a relationship with the earth and materials they use, as well as a direct link to their ancestors and traditions that tend to be forgotten over time.

-Resources for the Ceremony
+Resources for the ceremony

 Plants

 Long ago the plants used in these kinds of ceremonies were used as an entryway to the spirit world.
 Each plant has a different level of sacredness and use in the ceremony.
-Many rituals involve the use of psychedelic plants, and a shaman is more or less a spiritual herbalist.
+Many rituals involve the use of psychedelic plants, and a medicine person is more or less a spiritual herbalist.
 The plants were used in a variety of ways but were more commonly smoked than anything else.
 Each different plant served a different purpose whether it was to cast out evil spirits, or to ground and calm other spirits.
 Plants not only healed people spiritually but ceremonies were also performed with plants to heal people of physical ailments.
 The information available today does not go into detail about the specific types of plants used, but the knowledge that the people have about the plants can aid progresses in current medicines today.